ycoroneos/EC-Marked/README.md

 EC-Marked
 =========

+UPDATE: use the makefile because I don't like scons anymore make

+when done:
+make clean

 "Basement breakers are fed from sorrow to those who share your hall" ~ec-discuss

 This is a markov chain generator coupled with a python script that